Short-Term Disability Benefits Available From State Governments

 Rhode Island

 Rhode Island has a temporary disability insurance (TDI) program that provides up to 30 weeks of paid short-term disability benefits to qualified employees.
-The benefit amount is set according to a complex calculation, and only certain employees qualify.
+To be eligible for TDI benefits, you must be unable to work due to disability for at least seven consecutive days and have sufficient earnings during your base period.

 Hawaii

-Most disputes over short-term disability benefits can be handled by talking to your state's employment or labor department, but if you are denied paid disability leave benefits and can't get help from the state or your employer, talk to a disability lawyer.
+You can handle most disputes over short-term or temporary disability benefits by talking to your state's employment or labor department.
+But if you work in one of the above states and you're denied paid disability leave benefits and can't get help from the state or your employer, talk to a disability lawyer.

 Talk to a Disability Lawyer